liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-js-generator/06-adapting-apps-for-liferay.markdown

     (any project containing `@angular/cli` as a dependency or devDependency), and [Vue CLI](https://cli.vuejs.org/)
-    (any project containing `@vue/cli-service` as a dependency or devDependency), and adapt them to run on @product@.
+    (any project containing `@vue/cli-service` as a dependency or devDependency), and adapt them to run on @sharepoint@.

 Only adapt your project if you intend it to be platform-agnostic.
-If you want to integrate with @product@ fully and have access to all the [features and benefits](/docs/7-2/frameworks/-/knowledge_base/f/creating-and-bundling-javascript-widgets-with-javascript-tooling) that it provides, [migrate your project](/docs/7-2/appdev/-/knowledge_base/a/web-front-ends) to a true Liferay JS Toolkit project instead.
+If you want to integrate with @sharepoint@ fully and have access to all the [features and benefits](/docs/7-2/frameworks/-/knowledge_base/f/creating-and-bundling-javascript-widgets-with-javascript-tooling) that it provides, [migrate your project](/docs/7-2/appdev/-/knowledge_base/a/web-front-ends) to a true Liferay JS Toolkit project instead.

-The reason for this is some of @product@'s features may not be available because the native frameworks expect certain things.
-For example, Angular assumes that it controls a whole Single Page Application as opposed to the small portion of the page that it controls in a portlet-based platform such as @product@.
+The reason for this is some of @sharepoint@'s features may not be available because the native frameworks expect certain things.
+For example, Angular assumes that it controls a whole Single Page Application as opposed to the small portion of the page that it controls in a portlet-based platform such as @sharepoint@.
 Since webpack bundles all JavaScript in a single file to consume per app, if there are five widgets on a page, you have five copies of the framework in the JavaScript interpreter.
 To prevent this,